openebs-archive/openebs-docs/docs/performance.md

      value: "60"
    ```

-3. Run the fio performance test
+3. Run the fio performance test.

    ```
    kubectl create -f run_litmus_test.yaml
    ```

-4. Observe the results at the end of the test
+4. Observe the results at the end of the test.

 <font size="6">Support for Performance tuning </font>